scipy/scipy/doc/source/tutorial/stats.rst

 We see that there is very little difference between Scott's Rule and Silverman's Rule, and that the bandwidth selection with a limited amount of data is probably a bit too wide.
-We can define our own bandwidth function to get a less smoothed out result.
+We can define our own bandwidth function to get a less smoothed-out result.

     >>> def my_kde_bandwidth(obj, fac=1./5):
     ...     """We use Scott's Rule, multiplied by a constant factor."""